On behalf of the American Venous Forum, we invite you to join us at the Fellows Course in Venous Disease.

 Peter Pappas, MD

-Each Fellow will receive three nights of lodging at the designated hotel, transportation to and from the airport, and meals during the duration of the event.
+The Fellows Course is funded through a Grant Program that covers registration and travel expenses.
+To be eligible for the grant, all participants are required to attend the entire course.
+Each Fellow will receive two nights of lodging at the designated hotel, transportation to and from the airport, and food and beverage supplied during the course.
 AVF will reimburse travel expenses up to a total of $550.
-This includes travel (i.e., coach airfare, gas mileage, train ticket, etc.), parking, and meals (exclusions may apply).
+This includes travel to and from the course (i.e., coach airfare, gas mileage, train ticket, etc.), parking and nominal food and beverage purchases on days of travel.
+Note: Alcoholic beverages will not be reimbursed.
 A travel reimbursement form will be provided.
-Fellows must complete the reimbursement form and forward it to the AVF office along with itemized receipts in order to receive reimbursement.
+Each Fellow must complete their own reimbursement form and forward it to the AVF office along with itemized receipts in order to receive reimbursement.
+NOTE: Failure to attend the entire course will result in forfeiture of any travel reimbursement.